A Boolean value that determines whether SceneKit applies jittering to reduce aliasing artifacts.

 By default, the value of this property is

-false, specifying that SceneKit should not perform jittering.
+NO, specifying that SceneKit should not perform jittering.
 Change the value to

-true to enable jittering.
+YES to enable jittering.

 SCNLayer classes perform jittering automatically and asynchronously, enabling jittering for these classes has minimal impact on rendering performance.
 The

 SCNRenderer class performs jittering synchronously, incurring a high performance cost.
 With this class, jittering is suitable for rendering single frames on demand, but not for real-time rendering.